FalkorSystems/falkor_ardrone/README.md

      ```bash
      $ roslaunch falkor_ardrone track.launch
+     ```

 This launches the `ardrone_driver` from `ardrone_autonomy` to communicate with the AR.Drone, as well as the nodes needed for the AR.Drone to track the target.
 The cascade files used for detection are in the directory `cascade/`.
 Edit the `cascadefile` parameter in roslaunch to change which cascade file to use.

 Once everything is up and running you should see a window with the front camera from the AR.Drone and a square yellow box around the detected object.
-The PS3 controller has the following commands:
+The PS3 controller has the following

-* Right gamepad
+### Right gamepad
-** Triangle: Takeoff
+* Triangle: Takeoff
-** Circle: Reset
+* Circle: Reset
-** Cross: Land
+* Cross: Land
-** Square: Start/Stop following
+* Square: Start/Stop following

-* Left gamepad
+### Left gamepad
-** Up: Bring AR.Drone closer (increase goal size of the target)
+* Up: Bring AR.Drone closer (increase goal size of the target)
-** Down: Move AR.Drone further away (decrease goal size of the target)
+* Down: Move AR.Drone further away (decrease goal size of the

-* Joysticks (Mode 1)
+### Joysticks (Mode 1)
-** Left Joystick: Pitch and Roll
+* Left Joystick: Pitch and Roll
-** Right Joystick: Altitude and Yaw
+* Right Joystick: Altitude and Yaw

 ## License